Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 [^6]: which grew around the needs conda addresses, and is the main driver behind the tool.

+[^9]: because their licenses forbid redistribution – which conda-forge wouldn't be able to prevent from happening.

 [^7]: Anaconda can afford to have their own build infrastructure, and is able to enter into contracts with compiler vendors.

 [^8]: if you're on Linux, much of your graphics stack is being built with Meson nowadays.

+[^10]: not least because Apple hired its founder, with the ostensible goal of having a compiler that was not subject to GCC's license.

-[^3]: aside from the fact that we cannot build the whole enchilada in one go within the 6h time limit on the relatively modest CI agents that Azure provides for free, any substantial change in our LLVM setup needs a lot of care due to the sheer number of packages that can be affected by something so deep in the stack.
+[^3]: aside from the fact that conda-forge cannot build the whole enchilada in one go within the 6h time limit on the relatively modest CI agents that Azure provides for free, any substantial change in our LLVM setup needs a lot of care due to the sheer number of packages that can be affected by something so deep in the stack.

 [^4]: i.e. people who have lives and their own interests, or who're just plain busy with other urgencies or things they care about more.